"On October 26, 1967, Roger Patterson and Bob Gimlin were interviewed on

 Here is what Pearl said about the clip:

-I do not know where this video was shot at or who actually shot it, but I can speculate that it was shot in either Washington State or Oregon.
-Notice how massive the upper part of the leg looks.
+I do not know where this video was shot or who actually shot it, but I can speculate that it was shot in either Washington State or Oregon.
+The leg looks rather massive.

 This post by Thomas Marcum, Thomas is the founder/leader of the cryptozoology and paranormal research organization known as The Crypto Crew.
 Over 20 years experience with research and investigation of unexplained activity, working with video and websites.
 A trained wild land firefighter and a published photographer, and poet.